Alaska vacation rental tax guide

 What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?

 Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
 Check with your platform for the latest information on which taxes it collects in your jurisdiction.
 If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Alaska.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.
 Exemptions are decided at the local level and may vary among locations.